hindutva/hindutva.github.io/paganology/steppe/chingiz.md

 ## Mongol World wars
 ### Building on prior steppe powers
-- Chingiz Khan exploited the knowledge and techniques of prior steppe powers- especially the Khitai and Uyghur.
+- Chingiz Khan exploited the knowledge and techniques of prior steppe powers- especially the Khitai and Uyghur. " Chingiz Khan clearly voiced his cause for hostilities against the Jurchen, the Chinese and the Naiman as arising from their dispossessing the old Mongol empire of the Khitan.
+He offered the Khitan elite special ranks in his administration as he saw them as coethnics. "
 - "This was accompanied by the recognition of the region around the Ötükän mountains near the Orkhon river in Central Mongolia as a holy territory of the Khans. ...
 Thus, the foundational Hun empire defined the religious geography of the later Mongolic homeland." \[[MT](https://manasataramgini.wordpress.com/2017/07/30/mongolica-chingiz-khan-and-the-rest/)\].
 - "The population of Mongolia at the time of the great Khan is estimated to have been around 700,000 people, who were divided and lost in conflict. ...
 Despite all this background the best of the earlier Uighur Kha’khans and Khitan Khans were not Chingiz Khan.
 Thus, the backdrop of the buildup of innovations among the Altaic people, rather than contradicting, actually shows that Chingiz Khan stood apart from the best the steppe had produced.
 There are two sides to this, military and administrative. "\[[MT](https://manasataramgini.wordpress.com/2017/07/30/mongolica-chingiz-khan-and-the-rest/)\].